LVMH and Hermes call truce in 'handbag war'

 It effectively buried the possibility LVMH could make a full takeover bid for the 177-year-old maker of Birkin and Kelly handbags.
 Such a prospect had boosted Hermes's stock, which has been trading at a price-to-earnings ratios of about 30 times in recent years, a 70 percent premium to the industry average.

-Shares in Hermes fell nearly 10 percent to 236.5 euros in early trading on Wednesday, wiping out 2.8 billion euros (2.24 billion pounds) off its market value - equivalent to around 350,000 Birkin handbags based on an average price of 8,000 euros.
+Shares in Hermes fell nearly 10 percent to 236.5 euros in early trading on Wednesday, wiping out 2.8 billion euros ($3.7 billion) off its market value - equivalent to around 350,000 Birkin handbags based on an average price of 8,000 euros.
 By market close, they were down 3.5 percent.

 "The speculative premium has disappeared," said Barclays France director Franklin Pichard.